luomus/finbif-workshop/content/tutorials/finbif/plotting.markdown

 [^1]: Or the coordinate uncertainty has not been specified.
 [^2]: An aspect ratio of 2.4 minimizes the distortion of displaying Finland
       in a unprojected coordinate system.
-[^3]: Note that is different from the break points for the grid cells.
+[^3]: Note that this is different from the break points for the grid cells.
 This
       `breaks` argument defines the break points for the grid cell colors.